flows-network/flows-connector/README.md

 flows-connector is one SaaS platform that [flows.network](https://flows.network/) has been integrated.
 That means you could easily automate your workflows between two SaaS connectors with a user-friendly UI.

-All the connectors are written in Rust. 🦀
+All the connectors are written in Rust in this repo. 🦀

 ## How to use